structurizr/cli/README.md

 - __Documentation__: The tool will scan a given directory and automatically import all Markdown and AsciiDoc files in that directory, alphabetically according to the filename.
 Each file must represent a separate documentation section, and the second level heading (```## Section Title``` in Markdown and ```== Section Title``` in AsciiDoc) will be used as the section name.
 - __ADRs__: The tool will scan a given directory and automatically import all Markdown and AsciiDoc files in that directory.
 The files must have been created by [adr-tools](https://github.com/npryce/adr-tools), or at least follow the same format.

+The tool operates as follows:

+1. Download the existing workspace.
+2. Clear all existing documentation and decisions.
+3. Import documentation and/or decisions into the workspace.
+4. Upload the new version of the workspace.

 ## Prerequisites

 - You must have Java 8 or above installed, and available to use on your command line.